 In this itinerary, you will find all the top things to do in Polignano and not only.
 We will guide you through the old narrow alleys, letting you discover the gorgeous hidden spots that not everyone knows about.

-Despite it’s a small town, made of small alleys and narrow passages, Polignano has got incredible places to visit.
-Follow our list of things to do in Polignano for a full overview of your upcoming trip.
+Although it’s a small town, made of small alleys and narrow passages, Polignano has got incredible places to visit.
+Follow our list of things to do in Polignano for a complete overview of your upcoming trip.

 15 Things to do in Polignano a Mare